 Should you buy Bitcoin?

-Many financial experts support their clients’ intent to buy cryptocurrency, but they do not recommend it unless clients express interest.
-The speculative nature of bitcoin leads some planners to recommend it for secondary investments only.
+Many financial experts support cryptocurrency, but they do not recommend it unless their clients express their desire.
+Bitcoin’s speculative nature prompts some financial planners to recommend it only as a second-tier asset.

-Bitcoin is like a single stock, and good advisors do not recommend putting a large part of your portfolio into any single company.
-At most, planners suggest putting close to 1% to 20% into Bitcoin if you are eager about it.
-If it were one stock, it is advisable to never allocate any significant portion of your investment to it.
+Bitcoin is a single stock, and sound financial advisors advise against putting a large portion of your portfolio into any one company.
+Planners recommend putting no more than 1% to 20% of your portfolio into Bitcoin if you’re a fan.
+You should never allocate more than a small percentage of your investment to one stock.